rjwthree/PISA_2018/README.md

 ## Standard Errors and Confidence Intervals
 Computing standard errors is the most computationally intensive procedure.
 The bootstrap resampling section, in combination with the ten sets of plausible values, means that each effect size must be recalculated 800 times.
 The sampling variance and imputation variance are then calculated according to formulas described by the 'PISA 2018 Technical Report'.
 The sum of sampling and imputation variance is the total variance, and its square root is the standard error.
 The standard errors are then converted to 95% confidence intervals through typical methods, and the lower and upper bounds of these confidence intervals are recorded.

-The results are then summarized in dataframes called 'OutputM' and 'OutputR'. and written to the appropriate directory.
+The results are then summarized in dataframes called 'OutputM' and 'OutputR', and written to the appropriate directory.